🔼The name Temah: Summary

 Jones' Dictionary of Old Testament Proper Names translates our name with a ridiculous "Laughing," taking it from a hitherto unknown root, as he appears unable to imagine parents calling their child Blot Out.
 What escapes this otherwise fine scholar is that old-world Hebrew parents would frequently name their kids in commemoration of events, proceedings or theological theory subsets, and not in any hope that these things would ever apply to their children personally.

-BDB Theological Dictionary does not translate this name or list it under a particular root.
+BDB Theological Dictionary neither translates this name nor lists it under a particular root.